Ivoriel/Material_Donation_Charity/readme.md

 creating some sort of queue to hold those requests.
 Furthermore, some sort of messaging service might also be useful to establish means of communication via the portal.
 Those messages might be stored in db in json format (tbd).
 Nonetheless, an alternative way to store messages might be implemented if the db solution should prove too unwieldy.

+Donation history should be added for both users and institutions as well.